OCT-FPGA/OCT-Tutorials/README.md

 ## Standalone FPGA experiment workflow

-1. Develop applications in MOC
+1. Develop applications in MOC.
+Follow [these instructions](https://github.com/OCT-FPGA/OCT-Tutorials/blob/master/mocsetup/account-setup-and-configuration.md).
 2. Build a bitstream and host executable
 3. Set up a CloudLab node
 4. Copy the bitstream and executable to the CloudLab node